-The Group's objective is to maintain a balance between continuity of funding and flexibility through amounts due to related parties, obligations under hire-purchase, cash and short-term deposits.
-To ensure the continuity of funding for the Group's operations, the Group obtains short-term funding from reputable financial institutions.
+The Group's objective is to maintain a balance between continuity of funding and flexibility through amounts due to related parties.
+To ensure the continuity of funding for the Group's operations, the Group obtains short-term funding from its major shareholders.